aurorascharff/next15-filterlist/STEPS.md

 - Add "use client".
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
 Again, the user should see the pending state.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
 - Wrap with startTransition, use pending state to display feedback while waiting for the navigation to finish, which is the await in the table component.
-Reload.
 - While we are transitioning, we can see the spinner.
 - When this is hydrated by js, we have the progressive enhancement of the client side nav, onchange and the spinner.
 - (Using a transition also batches the key strokes, leaving only one entry in the history.)